Miyu Sato: 2021

-In the Final Qualifying Tournament (November 30–December 3), Sato placed 11th, the highest among the 6 players of the so-called Diamond Generation of women’s golf, which includes Haruka Kawasaki, Amiyu Ozeki, Kokona Sakurai, Rio Takeda, Yumeka Kobayashi, and herself, making it on their first tries.
-The high outing earned her the right to play on the LPGA of the Japan Tour till the 1st reranking of the following year.
+In the Final Qualifying Tournament (30 November – 3 December), Sato placed 11th, the highest among the 6 players of the so-called Diamond Generation of women’s golf, which includes Haruka Kawasaki, Amiyu Ozeki, Kokona Sakurai, Rio Takeda, Yumeka Kobayashi, and herself, making it on their first tries.
+The high outing earned her the right to play on the LPGA of the Japan Tour till the 1st re-ranking of the following year.

 2022

 In February, it was announced that Sato had signed an affiliation agreement with the Nitori Corporation.

-In Sato’s professional debut, the Daikin Orchid Ladies Golf Tournament (March 3–6), she finished in a 13th-place tie.
-At the Nichirei Ladies Tournament (June 17–19), she shot a 64, her personal best then to take the first-day lead, held on to first place for the second day, but ultimately finished in 5th place, which happened to be her first top 10 finish.
+In Sato's professional debut, the Daikin Orchid Ladies Golf Tournament (3–6 March), she finished in a 13th-place tie.
+At the Nichirei Ladies Tournament (17–19 June), she shot a 64, her personal best then to take the first-day lead, held on to first place for the second day, but ultimately finished in 5th place, which happened to be her first top 10 finish.
 She recorded a 29 for the second half on day one, tying her for the third-best score of all time for a par 36 half.
-At the JLPGA Championship Konica Minolta cup, one of the four Japanese majors, she made a 4th place finish.
-At the Masters GC Ladies Tournament (October 20–23), she made a strong showing with a score of 65 on the final day but finished one stroke shy of the winner, Kawasaki, and had to settle for a second-place tie with Yui Kawamoto.
+At the JLPGA Championship Konica Minolta Cup, one of the four Japanese majors, she made a 4th place finish.
+At the Masters GC Ladies Tournament (20–23 October), she made a strong showing with a score of 65 on the final day but finished one stroke shy of the winner, Kawasaki, and had to settle for a second-place tie with Yui Kawamoto.

 Sato placed 10th in the 1st re-ranking and then 2nd in the 2nd re-ranking, allowing her to play out the whole season in her 1st year as a professional.
 She is the only one among the 6 first-time qualifying players who did not have to play in the LPGA of Japan StepUp Tour in their rookie year, which is the lower developmental circuit for players without LPGA of Japan Tour exemptions.
 Overall, in her first year, she competed in 37 tournaments, placed three top 10 finishes, and ranked 26th in the prize money rankings.
 Her Mercedes point ranking of 29th earned her her first priority seed, awarded to the top 50 players.
 With the priority seed, she secured competition to the full for the following year.